A surgical tooth extraction is required when a simple plier is not enough to remove the tooth.

 painful wisdom tooth

-losing milk teeth late, blocking the growth of adult teeth
+losing milk teeth late as they blocking the growth of adult teeth

 unnecessary tooth to orthodontic

 Tooth extraction is a routine intervention.
-There are some cases where the tooth can be removed with a simple tooth extraction, and in other cases, oral surgery is needed.
+There are some cases where the tooth can be removed with a simple tooth removal, and in other cases, oral surgery is needed.

-Simple tooth extraction can be considered when there is a suitable part of the tooth above the gum.
+Simple tooth removal can be considered when there is a suitable part of the tooth above the gum.
 The dentist pulls it with the help of pliers in local anesthesia.

 When is surgical tooth extraction needed?

-In the following cases, this more complex intervention may be necessary:
+In the following cases, this more complex intervention, the surgical tooth removal may be necessary:

 in case of an extensive tooth decay, when tooth could easily break